Manage the resource hierarchy in your BlueXP organization

 Remove a resource from a folder or project

 To remove a resource from a folder or project, you need to remove the association between the folder or project and the resource.
-After you remove the association, organization members can no longer manage the resource from the folder or project.
+Removing the association prevents members from managing the resource in the folder or project.

 |